-In this section, recent developments in the overall price levels in the regional economies and its impacts on the Afghan economy are taken under consideration.
-Following a weak economic performance associated with the after effects of the financial crisis of 2008-2009, the South Asian countries enjoyed a favorable GDP growth in 2014.
+In this section, recent developments in the overall price levels in the regional economies and its impacts the Afghan economy under on are taken consideration.
+Following а weak economic performance associated with the after effects of the financial crisis of 2008-2009, the South Asian countries enjoyed a favorable GDP growth in 2014.
 On the other hand, the inflation rate in the region fell dramatically in the period under review.
 Pakistan and India, the major trade partners of Afghanistan experienced low inflation rate in the period under review, which were reflected in the prices of imports, especially oil and food stuff, in Afghanistan.